crazycooky77/lego_collection/README.md

 ### Validator Testing

 #### HTML
 All pages were put through the [W3 HTML Validator](https://validator.w3.org/#validate_by_input) and all issues identified were resolved.
+One issue (`Error: A select element with a required attribute, and without a multiple attribute, and without a size attribute whose value is greater than 1, must have a child option element.`) was related to django-select2 and resolved by adding a size attribute greater than 1 to the widget in the form.

 <img src='static/images/readme/validator-w3.webp' alt='W3 Validator Results'>